 In order to deepen our understanding of how asymmetry in information costs, coupled with correlations, lead to more wrong/correct choices, we next focus on the conditional choice probabilities, given in Figure 7.
-As seen in Figure 7(a), even when the TRAIN is the best alternative, it is not selected by the consumer for sufficiently negative ρ , $\rho \leq -0.47$ (as previously explained).
-Moreover, in this range, her conditional belief for the RED BUS being slow yet the BLUE BUS being fast is decreasing in ρ .
+As seen in Figure 7(a), even when the TRAIN is the best alternative, it is not selected by the consumer for sufficiently negative $\rho$ , $\rho \leq -0.47$ (as previously explained).
+Moreover, in this range, her conditional belief for the RED BUS being slow but the BLUE BUS being fast is decreasing in $\rho$ .
 Therefore, the conditional choice probability of RED BUS (resp.
-BLUE BUS) increases (resp. decreases) in ρ .
-On the other hand, for $\rho > -0.47$, the TRAIN is also chosen and the consumer increasingly prefers the TRAIN and avoids the buses as ρ increases.
+BLUE BUS) increases (resp. decreases) in $\rho$ .
+On the other hand, for $\rho > -0.47$ , the TRAIN is also chosen and the consumer increasingly prefers the TRAIN and avoids the buses as $\rho$ increases.
 Further she also learns that both buses are more likely to be slow mainly by processing direct information about the (cheaper) RED BUS.
-Hence, as long as $\rho \leq 0.60$, the consumer takes the RED BUS less often than the BLUE BUS.
-Interestingly, for high levels of ρ , when she erroneously learns that the RED BUS is fast, she also infers that the BLUE BUS must also be fast but since she is more informed about the RED BUS, she takes it.
+Hence, as long as $\rho \leq 0.60$ , the consumer takes the RED BUS less often than the BLUE BUS.
+Interestingly, for high levels of $\rho$ , when she erroneously learns that the RED BUS is fast, she also infers that the BLUE BUS must also be fast but since she is more informed about the RED BUS, she takes it.
 In this case, the BLUE BUS is rarely chosen.

-Figure 7 Conditional choice probabilities for the RED BUS/BLUE BUS problem ($\lambda_R=0.2$ and $\lambda_B=0.4$)
+(a) In state $(\frac{1}{2}, 0, 0)$ , when TRAIN is best (b) In state $(\frac{1}{2}, 0, 1)$ , when BLUE BUS is best Figure 7 Conditional choice probabilities for the RED BUS/BLUE BUS problem ( $\lambda_R = 0.2$ and $\lambda_B = 0.4$ )

 Figure 7(b) shows that the consumer most often makes the right choice even when information processing is expensive for the fast bus (RED BUS) and cheap for the slow bus (BLUE BUS), provided that she has negatively correlated beliefs.
-When she increasingly believes the buses to be similar (ρ increases), however, the likelihood of taking the BLUE BUS decreases sharply.
+When she increasingly believes the buses are similar ( $\rho$ increases), however, the likelihood of taking the BLUE BUS decreases sharply.
 This is because the consumer has more information about the slow RED BUS, and since the buses are very similar according to her beliefs, she draws the inference that the BLUE BUS must also be slow.
 She instead increasingly chooses the TRAIN (and makes the wrong decision).
-In the extreme case, $\rho \ge 0.95$ the likelihood of her taking the correct BLUE BUS is even less than the RED BUS.
+In the extreme case, $\rho \geq 0.95$ the likelihood of her taking the correct BLUE BUS is even less than the RED BUS.